Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/1/LessonPlan.md

   `tail do.txt`

-On the bottom of the file called `do.txt` is the date October 10, 2019.
+On the bottom of the file called `do.txt` is the date October 13, 2019.

-- To add this date to file name, we will run the following command:
+- To add this date to the file name, we will run the following command to rename the file appending the date to the end:

   `mv do.txt do.txt_10_13_2019`